NSLog0/scss-color-name/README.md

 }
 ```

-If you use as above I shown you, Please stop it.
-It's meaningless and heard to read.
+If you used as above I shown you, Please stop it.
+It's meaningless and hard to read.

 #### Correct usecase